-- between 2012 and 2016, there was an increase in the rate of assaults per 1,000 prisoners in all ethnic groups, with the overall rate more than doubling in this period
+- between 2012 and 2017, there was an increase in the rate of assaults per 1,000 prisoners in all ethnic groups, with the overall rate more than doubling for assailants in this period

-- prisoners in the Mixed ethnic group were more likely than any other group to be involved in assaults in 2016, either as the assailant, the victim, or in an incident where the victim or assailant wasn’t clear (labelled as ‘fighter’ in the charts and tables)
+- prisoners with Mixed ethnicity were more likely than any other ethnic group to be involved in assaults in 2017, either as the assailant, the victim, or in an incident where the victim or assailant wasn’t clear (labelled as ‘fighter’ in the charts and tables)

 The ethnic categories used in this data